It’s 2021. Six years after the first mobile wallet by Apple Inc. The figures are interesting.

 What cards can you add?

-ou will be able to add the following cards to your various mobile wallets:
+ou will be able to add the following cards to your various digital wallets:

 Samsung Pay: credit, debit, loyalty and gift cards